 Raed Saadeh is chairman of the forming board of Rozana Association and president of the Arab Hotel Association.

+Photos by Christine Alloush.
 Maps prepared by Riwaq Centre for Architectural Conservation.